Skip to main contentSkip to navigation

 • Accidental volume reinitialization.
 NAS management interfaces sometimes present a "Repair" or "Create" option when a volume is degraded.
 Accepting that prompt can overwrite RAID superblocks and member metadata, destroying the parameters needed for reconstruction.

-A RAID 5 array can go offline for two distinct reasons: one or more member drives failed, or the RAID controller itself failed.
-The recovery approach differs for each, and misdiagnosing the cause leads to destructive actions.
+A RAID 5 array goes offline for two distinct reasons: one or more member drives failed, or the RAID controller itself failed.
+The recovery approach differs for each, and misdiagnosing the cause leads to destructive actions that overwrite surviving data.

 When a member drive fails mechanically (clicking, not spinning, head crash), the array loses one source of data blocks.
 The remaining members still hold valid data & parity.
 Recovery means imaging the surviving drives, performing a head swap on the failed member if it has physical damage, and reconstructing the volume offline from all member images.